AaronNGray/sool-language/docs/Reference_Manual/Datatype.md

 ```
 ## Generalized Algebraic Data Types (GADT's)

-GADT's will not be implemented in the first implementations due to their complexity.
+GADT's will not be implemented in the first implementations due to their complexity, and inability to normalize their model properly.